jpaju/nimenhuuto-pakki/README.md

 ## TODO

 - [x] Discover all events automatically
+  - [ ] Support filtering events by dates
-- [ ] Calculate attendance for every player across multiple events
+- [x] Calculate attendance for every player across multiple events
+- [ ] Add parsing tests with HTML files downloaded from browser
+- [ ] Check that no one has canceled their registration after the event
 - [ ] Error handling
   - When login is not successful
   - When page cannot be read
+- [ ] Interactive login?
-- [ ] Support filtering events by dates
+- [ ] Fancy TUI?
 - [ ] Add concurrency, rate limits?